OpenNTI/nti.docs.platform.enduser/userguide/Getting_Started.rst

    .. image:: images/assignmentsview.png

-Discussions View
+Community View
 ----------------

-The Discussions View is your tool to communicate and keep up with the course.
-There are three main forums:
+The Community View is your tool to communicate and keep up with the course.
+Your course may have one to several different channels.
+The "All Activity" channel will contain social activity happening within the course.
+Other channels may focus on a specific topic, or allow only the facilitator to post.
-Discussions (which contains all your course discussions within your lessons), Announcements (important announcements from your instructor), and Forums (a space for YOU to communicate!).

    .. image:: images/discussionsview2.png